Tianeptine: Side effects

 Compared to other tricyclic antidepressants, it produces significantly fewer cardiovascular, anticholinergic (like dry mouth or constipation), sedative and appetite-stimulating effects.
 Unlike other tricyclic antidepressants, tianeptine does not affect heart function.

-μ-Opioid receptor agonists can sometimes induce euphoria, as does tianeptine, occasionally, at high doses, well above the normal therapeutic range (see below).
-Tianeptine can also cause severe withdrawal symptoms after prolonged use at high doses which should prompt extreme caution.
+μ-Opioid receptor agonists (Opioid) can sometimes induce euphoria, as does tianeptine, occasionally, at high doses, well above the normal therapeutic range (see below) which makes them prone for abuse.
+As such, it is not recommended to use Tianeptine for patients with history of any substance abuse, especially in opioid use disorders.
+Tianeptine can also cause severe withdrawal symptoms after prolonged use at high doses which should prompt extreme caution when stopping treatment.